IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/low-code/ai-powered-customer-service/lab-guide.md

 !!! tip "Tip"

-        You can also to raise a return request.
+        You can also raise a return request by typing:

+        - Customer wants to return a product
+        - Please initiate a return request for order ORD1004

 ### Deploy the agent